wunderwuzzi23/blog/content/posts/zero-trust.md

 ---

-This post highlights a simple mitigation to significantly improve the securty posture of your organization.
-The idea is to practically limit attack surface and prevent spreading of automated malware and limit lateral movement by adversaries.
+This post highlights a simple mitigation to significantly improve the security posture of your organization.
+The idea is to, by practical means, limit attack surface and prevent spreading of automated malware, as well as limiting lateral movement by adversaries.

 ## Network security the last 15 years